-Graduate Outcomes (Student Learning Outcomes) Direct Measures of Assessment Satisfactory Performance Standard Graduates will demonstrate at least the AHIMA entry-level curriculum HLIN 2995 Capstone mock RHIT examination Students must achieve a score of $\geq$ 70 to be considered a passing grade competencies Student course averages for HLIN courses Students will attain an average score of Professional Practice Experience (PPE) clinical supervisors attribute assessment Eighty percent (80%) of students obtain a "C" or higher on Section IV: Competencies on the Professional Practice Experience (PPE) evaluation form by the clinical site supervisor Communicate verbally and nonverbally with physicians, health care delivery personnel and peers in an effective, appropriate and capable manner HLIN 2995 Capstone course project Score at least 2-Fair on the grading rubrics for the project in the capstone course Professional Practice Experience (PPE) clinical supervisors attribute assessment Students must attain a score of ≥30 on Sections I, and II on the Professional Practice Experience evaluation form.
-Demonstrate professional behavior that reflects appropriate responsibility and professional standards that are legal, confidential, HLIN 2995 Capstone final grading rubric Students must score at least a 2-Fair in Professional Behavior on the final grading rubric for the capstone course and ethical.
-HLIN 2203 Quality Assessment project Students must individually score a ≥ 75 on the grading rubric for the group project evaluation including participation points Collect, maintain, and analyze health data structure and content and be familiar with healthcare data standards and requirements.
-HLIN 1110 Legal Aspects of Health Information - Students must review a subpoena and determine if the subpoena is valid Using the textbook criteria, the student must correctly determine $\geq$ 75% (4/5 subpoenas) HLIN 1110 Legal Aspects of Health Information - Students must create a consent for medical treatment form using the AMA criteria The student should score a ≥ 45 (C) out of a possible 60 points using the grading rubric
+Graduate Outcomes (Student Learning Outcomes) Direct Measures of Assessment Satisfactory Performance Standard Graduates will demonstrate at least the AHIMA entry- level curriculum competencies HLIN 2995 Capstone mock RHIT examination Students must achieve a score of > 70 to be considered a passing grade Communicate verbally and nonverbally with physicians, health care delivery personnel and peers in an effective, appropriate and capable manner Student course averages for HLIN courses Students will attain an average score of ≥ 75% in each HLIN course Demonstrate professional behavior that reflects appropriate responsibility and professional standards that are legal, confidential, HLIN 2995 Capstone final grading rubric Students must score at least a 2-Fair in Professional Behavior on the final grading rubric for the capstone course and ethical.
+HLIN 2203 Quality Assessment project Students must individually score a ≥ 75 on the grading rubric for the group project evaluation including participation points Collect, maintain, and analyze health data structure and content and be familiar with healthcare data HLIN 1110 Legal Aspects of Health Information - Students must review a subpoena and determine if the subpoena is valid Using the textbook criteria, the student must correctly determine ≥ 75% (4/5 subpoenas) standards and requirements.
+HLIN 1110 Legal Aspects of Health Information - Students must create a consent for medical treatment form using the AMA criteria The student should score a ≥ 45 (C) out of a possible 60 points using the grading rubric